 To see a slide show of a suite, click on a photo or link.

 Languages spoken are: English, (yes—really), French, German and Danish.
 Ray has lived in Paris and Bavaria, while Kim has lived and worked in Israel and his native Denmark.

 Rates are higher

 events such as Mardi Gras, Halloween and Southern Decadence (Labor

 There is a guest refrigerator in the common area.
-A three night minimum is required.
+62 rooftop solar panels help to power the 3,000-sq.-ft. house.
+A three-night minimum is required.

 You will be well

 Orleans.
 Follow I-10 into city staying in right lane and take

 an exit with Slidell posted above (it's still I-10).